JsDaddy/eslint-8-to-9/README.md

   ```javascript
   npm run lint
   ```

 ## Future Updates

-- This guide will be updated when @angular-eslint/builder and others plugins include support for ESLint version 9.
+- This guide will be updated when @angular-eslint/builder and others include support for ESLint version 9.